Te-k/harpoon/README.md

-tor                 Check if an IP is a Tor exit node listed in the public list totalhash           Request Total Hash API twitter             Requests Twitter API update              Update Harpoon data urlhaus             Request urlhaus.abuse.ch API urlscan             Search and submit urls to urlscan.io
+tor                 Check if an IP is a Tor exit node listed in the public list totalhash           Request Total Hash API twitter             Requests Twitter API umbrella            Check if a domain is in Umbrella Top 1 million domains update              Update Harpoon data urlhaus             Request urlhaus.abuse.ch API urlscan             Search and submit urls to urlscan.io